luozhenhua/webapp/README.md

-This is the webapp for AI picture identify demo.
+This is the webapp for AI picture classification demo.

 source venv/bin/activate